The World Is Not Enough: Plot

-In Azerbaijan, Bond warns M that Elektra may not be as innocent as she appears, and may have succumbed to Stockholm Syndrome under Renard's capture.
-He hands her the locator card as proof of the theft.
-An alarm sounds, revealing that the stolen bomb is attached to a pipeline inspection pig heading towards the oil terminal.
+In Azerbaijan, Bond warns M that Elektra may have succumbed to Stockholm Syndrome when she was Renard's false hostage and hands M the locator card as proof of Renard's theft.
+An alarm sounds, revealing that the stolen bomb is attached to a scraper heading towards the oil terminal.
 Bond and Jones enter the pipeline to deactivate the bomb, and Jones discovers that half of the plutonium is missing.
-They jump clear of the rig and a section of pipe is destroyed.
+They jump clear of the rig, and a section of pipe is destroyed.
 Bond and Jones are presumed killed.
 Back at the command centre, Elektra reveals that she killed her father as revenge for using her as bait for Renard.
-She abducts M, whom she resents for having advised her father not to pay the ransom money.
+She abducts M, whom she resents for having advised her father not to pay the ransom.

-Bond accosts Zukovsky at his caviar factory in the Caspian Sea and they are attacked by Elektra's helicopters.
-Zukovsky reveals his arrangement with Elektra was to accept a payoff via bets in his casino in exchange for the use of an old nuclear Soviet-era submarine captained by Zukovsky's nephew in the Black Sea Fleet.
-The group goes to Istanbul, where Jones realizes that if Renard were to insert the stolen plutonium into the submarine's nuclear reactor, the resulting meltdown would destroy Istanbul, sabotaging the main alternative oil pipelines passing through the Bosphorus.
+Bond accosts Zukovsky at his caviar factory in the Caspian Sea, and they are attacked by Elektra's helicopters.
+Zukovsky reveals that his arrangement with Elektra was to accept a payoff in the form of bets at his casino in exchange for the use of an old Soviet-era nuclear submarine captained by his nephew in the Black Sea Fleet.
+The group goes to Istanbul, where Jones realises that if Renard were to insert the stolen plutonium into the submarine's nuclear reactor, the resulting meltdown would destroy Istanbul, sabotaging the main alternative oil pipelines passing through the Bosporus.
 Elektra's pipeline, planned to go around Istanbul, would increase in value.

 Bond gets a signal from the locator card at the Maiden's Tower before Zukovsky's henchman Bull blows up the command centre.
 Zukovsky is knocked unconscious, and Bond and Jones are captured by Elektra's henchmen.
 Jones is taken aboard the submarine, which was seized by Renard's men.
-Bond is taken to the tower, where Elektra tortures him with a garrote and reveals that she cut off part of her ear to make her kidnapping look more believable.
+Bond is taken to the tower, where Elektra tortures him with a garrote and reveals that she cut off part of her own ear to prevent any suspicion about her relationship with Renard.
 Zukovsky and his men seize the tower, but Zukovsky is shot by Elektra.
 Before dying, Zukovsky uses his cane gun to free Bond, who frees M and kills Elektra.

-Bond dives after the submarine, boards it and frees Jones.
-The submarine's hull ruptures as it sinks into the Bosphorus.
+Bond dives after the submarine, boards it, and frees Jones.
+The submarine's hull ruptures as it sinks into the Bosporus.
 Bond fights Renard and impales him by firing the plutonium rod into his chest.
 Bond and Jones escape from the submarine, leaving the flooded reactor to detonate underwater.
-Later, they celebrate the New Year and have sex in Istanbul, while being monitored by MI6 satellites.
-M is appalled at Bond's conduct with Christmas, but "R", the successor to Q, Bond's quartermaster, dismisses their sexual activity as a glitch on the satellite screen.
+Later, they celebrate the New Year and have sex in Istanbul while being monitored by MI6 satellites.
+M is appalled by Bond's conduct with Christmas, but "R", the successor to Q, Bond's quartermaster, dismisses their sexual activity as a glitch on the satellite screen.